iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

 To use an appletv and an ios device hosting plexconnect away from your pms server remotely use myplex which is the easiest method.

-An alternative method is by port forwarding your port_pms on your router and edit your pms allow without auth to include your local wan ip/subnet,local lan ip/subnet,remote wan ip/subnet e.g.
+An alternative method is by port forwarding your port_pms on your router and editing your pms allow without auth to include your local wan ip/subnet,local lan ip/subnet,remote wan ip/subnet e.g.

 11.22.33.44.55/255.255.255.0,192.168.1.101/255.255.255.0,55.44.33.22.11/255.255.255.0